"For the things we have to learn before we can do them, we learn by doing them." Aristotle

 Many of our courses involve participating in projects for business partners.
 Some, such as Project Management and Project Leadership, assign roles to student participants who then work as a team to solve problems for local businesses.
 Others offer students an opportunity to create advertising campaigns as part of a competitive process culminating in an advertising company adopting the campaign.
 Others focus on expertise in niche areas.
-And, the Student Managed Investment Fund class functions as a large cap manager of $500,000 of WMU Foundation funds.
+And, the Student Managed Investment Fund class functions as a large cap manager of $1.5 million of WMU Foundation funds.

 - Applying process management concepts in a real-world setting requires students with knowledge and preparation.
 In the course Improving Supply Systems (MGMT 3810), students work in teams with local companies applying supply chain concepts to real industry problems.

 - The WMU German Business and Culture course recorded many of the trip's highlights and many photos on their annual blog.

 - Andrea McHenry spent an entire semester in Melbourne.
 Following her study abroad experience, McHenry's required paper provides insights into what students will experience during their time abroad.
 McHenry's Paper